treeverse/lakeFS/docs/index.md

 ## What is lakeFS
 {: .no_toc }

-lakeFS transforms object storage buckets into data lake repositories that expose a git-like interface to data of any size.
+lakeFS transforms object storage buckets into data lake repositories that expose a Git-like interface to data of any size.

-This interface means users of lakeFS can use the same development workflows when working with data and working with code.
-Development in a data-intensive environment is enhanced by proven git workflows and designed lakeFS to enable them over data in an object store.
+This interface means users of lakeFS can use the same development workflows for code and data.
+Development in a data-intensive environment is enhanced by proven git workflows and we designed lakeFS to enable them over data in an object store.

 In this way, lakeFS brings a unique combination of performance and manageability to data lakes. *To learn more about applying git principles to data, [see here](https://lakefs.io/how-to-manage-your-data-the-way-you-manage-your-code/).*